West Virginia AG Morrisey Flags Concerns of DirecTV CEO Dropping Newsmax

 In a Friday letter to DirecTV CEO Bill Morrow, Morrisey wrote: "It's been two years coming that this company was pressured by left-wing lawmakers to silence conservative news channels. ...
 While some may object to the views and opinions expressed on Newsmax, the same is true of liberal-leaning channels such as MSNBC."

-Morrisey's grievance against DirecTV dates back to 2021, when members of the U.S. House Energy and Commerce Subcommittee on Communications and Technology reportedly urged DirecTV and AT&T — the former's parent company — to cancel conservative media outlets, moving forward.
+Morrisey's grievance against DirecTV dates back to 2021, when members close to Nancy Pelosi who sat on the U.S. House Energy and Commerce Subcommittee urged DirecTV and AT&T, which owns DirecTV) — to cancel conservative media outlets, moving forward.

 "Giving in to demands for politically motivated corporate censorship will only breed more demands in the future," Morrisey wrote to Morrow.

-"Neither DirecTV nor the channels it carries should face an ongoing concern over whether programming is acceptable to powerful political elites," added Morrisey.

-Earlier this week, DirecTV dropped Newsmax despite it rating as the No. 4 cable news network in the Nielsen TV ratings.
+Earlier this week, DirecTV dropped Newsmax despite it rating as the No. 4 cable news network in the U.S. watched by 25 million Americans regularly, according to Nielsen.

-On Friday, Rep. James Comer, R-Ky., chair of the Republican-led House Oversight and Reform committee, pledged there would be "a committee that's going to hold hearings" on DirecTV's cancellation of its contract to air Newsmax, since there appears to be a "pattern" among media leaders to censor conservative speech.
+On Friday, Rep. James Comer, R-Ky., chair of the Republican-led House Oversight and Reform committee, pledged because there is a "pattern" among media leaders to censor conservative speech.

-"We're going to meet later today and try to discuss which committee's going to do what," said Comer, while appearing on "Wake Up America."

-Comer then added: "That's certainly on the agenda.
-I'm very concerned by this."
+Former President Donald Trump added to the rumble earlier this week calling AT&T/DirecTV's canceling of Newsmax "disgusting."

+He urged supporters to cancel both DirecTV and other AT&T products, including their wireless and cellular services.

 Actions to Take Now